nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 3.7 Locating applicants by field: `find`

-Finds applicants whose has a field containing any of the given keywords among all specifed fields.
+Finds applicants whose has a field containing any of the given keywords among all specified fields.

 Format: `find parameter/KEYWORD [parameter/MORE_KEYWORDS]...`